Bolid1/just-another-di/README.md

 Container will execute function on demand (di.get(name)), memorize result of execution (createEveryTime !== true), then will return execution result;
-if typeof value is scalar Container will return it unchanged on demand;
+if typeof value is a scalar Container will return it unchanged on demand;

 ## Semver
 Until di reaches a `1.0` release,